The Mirning People of the Nullarbor and Great Australian Bight

 We still share our stories from long before the last great sea-level rise, stories of our land country that is now under the Great Australian Bight.
 When the Dutch sailed along our coast in 1627, they called our country Landt van Pieter Nuyts.
 Our Elders share memories of how our ancestors met early explorers who came ashore and how they could read their thirst and hunger and so shared water and food in our goonminyera, friendly way.

 The Yinyila clans arc around the Nullarbor Plain and the Great Australian Bight.
-Along the coast west to east from near Point Culver (WA) to near Streaky Bay (SA) are the main clans: Wonunda (WA), Yirkla (WA and SA), Yoolbara as a general name for coastal clans (SA) and Cooeyana (SA).
+Along the coast west to east from near Point Culver (WA) to near Streaky Bay (SA).
+In WA, several smaller clans gathered at Wonunda after colonisation, our Yerkala clan spans the coast in WA and SA.
+Yoolbara was a name also used for our Yerkala clan Djalyi (Jeedara), seafoam family in SA and is a general term for coastal clans where the yoola bari, earth rises in sand dunes along the shore.
+Further east the Cooeyana clan.

-When in-land people came onto our country after colonisation and pre-1900, the names started to change, as they used Wanbari for our Yirkla country and Wirangu for some of our Yoolbara and Cooeyana country in the east.
+When inland people came onto our country after colonisation and pre-1900, the names started to change, as inland people used Wanbari for some of our Yerkala and Yoolbara country and Wirangu for some of our Yoolbara and Cooeyana country in the east.
+Wanbiri is wanyiri, our small native ngoora, grape and is the plant totem for the Djalyi (Jeedara) family.
 The anthropologist Norman Tindale in 1927 recorded that the inland Kokatha who had then recently migrated to the coast used the term Wirrangu, which is how this inland name came to be placed on our coastal country.

 The great arching bridge of the ngargaum Bunda Cliffs holds up Australia.
 Our lands include the Nullarbor Plain and the seas of the Great Australian Bight.
 Over millennia, our isolated landscape has been reflected in our unique culture, the connection with coastal country blending land and sea through the largest network of underground limestone caves in the world.
 The sea caters for the great Eucla Basin, wilbiyirrinyie, through underground rivers and channels.